About Us

 Paul Black

 After cutting his teeth backcountry skiing multiple seasons in Austria & France, Blackie kept his love of winter going with 23 years Ski Patrolling, 14 as Thredbo Ski Patrol Captain & 14 years skiing in Hokkaido, 10 as a Ski Guide.
-Holds NZMSC Stage 1 Professional & is a Patrol Trainer/Examiner.
+Holds NZMSC Avalanche Pro 1 & is a Patrol Trainer/Examiner.

 Gareth Bevan